-It’s not been a easy week for Brazil.
-Fire ravaged one of its most important Museums and its Presidential election has been thrown into disarray.
-But Brazilian people everywhere have much to be proud of as the nation celebrates its 196th Brazilian Independence Day as one of the world’s most vibrant democracies.
+Brazilian Independence Day: Even as they battle through the uncertainty of COVID-19, Brazilian people everywhere have much to be proud of as the nation celebrates its 199th anniversary as one of the world’s most vibrant democracies.

 2. The Brazilian flag recreates the night sky over Rio de Janeiro (the former capital city) as seen on November 15th, 1889.

-3. The Provisional Flag of the Republic of the United Sates of Brazil preceded the official flag and is very similar to America’s ‘Stars and Stripes.’
+3. The Provisional Flag of the Republic of the United States of Brazil preceded the official flag and is very similar to America’s ‘Stars and Stripes.’

 4. Officially, more than 210,000 Brazilians live here in the US and they celebrate Brazilian Independence Day in cities coast-to-coast.
 That’s about 10% of Brazil’s total population and about half of all people living in South America.